-Exploring the Small Town of Sibenik: Things to Do & Travel Guide
+Exploring the Small Town of Sibenik, Croatia: Things to Do & Travel Guide

 On my way from Split to Zadar, I opted to make a few stops at different towns to see the most of Croatia.
 One town I’d heard good things about was Sibenik, a little bayside town with a lot of charm.
 It’s a bit of a hidden gem but easily accessible, so I stopped in little Sibenik for a few hours.
 It was incredibly gorgeous and one of my favourite stops in Croatia.

 Sibenik (chi-ben-ick) has an unusual history for Croatia since it was founded by the Croats.
 It’s first mentioned in 1066 and was made a city in 1169, with its origin being the current location of St. Michael’s Fortress.
 Like much of Croatia, it became a part of the Venetian Empire.
 Unlike other places in Croatia, Sibenik’s most interesting history actually wasn’t during the time of the Venetians.
 It actually thrived when it was part of Yugoslavia, and not from fishing or maritime activities but from nearby factories and power plants.
 However, it fell during the Croatian War, and was even a battlefield for six days during what they call the September Battle of 1991 or the Battle of Sibenik.

 Sibenik is fascinating in that its history is a lot different from similar towns in Croatia.
 It’s also a gorgeous place on the water and one of the places I liked best on my trip.